-School web pages/sites, apps and web services must be located on Board-owned or Academy-affiliated servers.
+School web pages/sites, apps and web services must be located on Boardowned or Academy-affiliated servers.

-The School Leader shall prepare administrative guidelines defining the rules and standards applicable to the use of the Board's website and the creation of web content, apps and web services by staff and students.
+The Educational Service Provider and/or School Leader shall prepare administrative guidelines defining the rules and standards applicable to the use of the Board's website and the creation of web content, apps and web services by staff and students.